 Heavy Rain Event in Graz

-On April 16th the area of Graz was hit by a convective cell which caused heavy rain and local flooding.
+On the 16th of April the area of Graz was hit by a convective cell which caused heavy rain and local flooding.
 The storm lasted almost 5 hours and brought over 90 litres of rain per square metre.
 A rain gauge in the city center registered a peak intensity of over 60 litres per hour per square metre (ZAMG data provided by our project partner Office of the Styrian Government).
 The storm cell itself was visible on the precipitation radar at 15 UTC south of Graz at much lesser precipitation intensities and intensified when it reached the city of Graz at 16 UTC (Kachelmannwetter).

 The distribution of rainfall over the city of Graz was very heterogenous, as the above map indicates.
 Deviations of the total rain amounts compared to the above-mentioned rain gauge data stem from the systematic underestimation of radar rainfall estimations.